I sit in my office with a woman before me – a mother to a toddler who is still breastfeeding.

 Another contributing factor to delayed postpartum fertility is prolactin, the hormone responsible for telling the body to make milk.
 Elevated levels of prolactin can prevent ovulation and/or prevent the body from releasing enough progesterone, the hormone that makes it possible for a fertilized egg to implant in the uterus.
 As the baby nurses less, prolactin levels fall, and fertility is soon restored. (source)

 Can extended breastfeeding inhibit pregnancy?

-Since toddlers don’t nurse as often and newborns and younger babies, it’s unlikely that the frequency of suckling will prevent conception.
+Since toddlers don't nurse as often as newborns and younger babies, it's unlikely that the frequency of suckling will prevent conception.

 It is possible, however, that elevated prolactin can get in the way of making a new baby, since prolactin may also be elevated in those who feel rundown, or are experiencing thyroid issues, adrenal fatigue, too much stress, not enough sleep, or poor nutrition. (source)

 Since the demands of motherhood often trigger some of the above symptoms, women who are trying for baby #2 (or #3 or more) should consider having prolactin tested if they are having difficulty conceiving this time around.